 Treatment: Low protein diet, phosphorous binders, anti-nausea medications and in some cases erythropoietin to increase red blood cell production.

-The body uses the food for energy and self-repair.
-After the body has taken what it needs from the food, waste is sent to the blood and transported to the kidneys.
-The kidneys are an amazing organ and even with the loss of some nephrons, the remaining ones can compensate.
+The kidneys are an amazing organ, and even with the loss of some nephrons, the remaining ones can compensate.
 Kidney disease becomes apparent when 70% of the kidney function has been lost.
-Once this happens, the kidneys are unable to remove the waste from the body and therefore these wastes build up in the cat causing poisoning.
+Once this happens, the kidneys are unable to remove the waste from the body, and therefore these wastes build up in the cat causing poisoning.

 What do kidneys do?